India's 4 labor laws: How to stay compliant

 Recognition of ‘new professions’ and better regulation of social security checks

-- The terms ‘gig worker’ and ‘platform worker’ are also defined for the first time.
-Although the law now recognises this form of self-employment, the relationship between employee and employer is not seen as a traditional relationship in this case.
+- The terms ‘gig worker’ and ‘platform worker’ are defined in this code.
+Although the law recognises this form of self-employment, the relationship between employee and employer is not seen as a traditional relationship in this case.
 Companies therefore do not have the same obligations towards these workers as they do towards their full-time employees.
-However, companies will have to contribute to a special social security fund for these workers, which will be set up by the Indian government.
+However, companies do have to contribute to a special social security fund for these workers, which has been set up by the Indian government.
 In order to be eligible for these social security benefits, these workers must be registered with the government by the employer.

-Is your HR policy in India already compliant with the new codes?
+Is your HR policy in India compliant with the codes?

 Make the implementation of these new rules simple and painless with our free HR Health Check.
 Our HR experts will examine your organization for you and, in addition to compliance, also look at matters such as: